SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 parameter, which defines the ratio of inter node communication time to data redistribution time, in the range 0.00001 to 10000000.0.
 Lower values give less data movement during redistributions.
-The best choice foer these can only be determined by experimentation (the gains are usually small, so not really recommended).
+The best choice for these can only be determined by experimentation (the gains are usually small, so not really recommended).